 Further development of PROST was started immediately after the project as such was finished in May 1974 and has been going on since then – at least until about year 2003.
 A major part of changes and enhancements was due to structural changes of the company and the Product Program.
 We switched from agricultural machines to construction machinery in a few years’ time.
 Volvo BM became a Group of Companies and an international enterprise by merging with American and other companies.
 The name of the enterprise changed from Volvo BM to VME (Volvo-Michigan-Euclid) to Volvo CE (Volvo Construction Equipment) with Wheel Loaders, Articulated Haulers, Rigid Haulers, Excavators, Graders etc of all sizes on the product program.

 PROST was based on the IBM IMS technique using DL1 databases.
-However, we normalised the 23 databases and used a lot of secondary indexes.
-That implied that they actually were a stable Data Model and base to build on during the years to come.
-We never had to make any serious changes, only additions.
-We added one DB2 database for part related data in order to be able to manage some later solutions and to allow SQL queries etc. Here is the related Data Model for the EF60 DB2 database.
-This document show the amount of different data we captured and stored in the two parallel PROST Part Info Databases.
+However, we normalized the 23 databases and used a lot of secondary indexes.
+That implied that they were a stable Data Model and base to build on during the years to come.
+We never had to make any fundamental changes, only additions.
+We added one DB2 database for part related data to be able to manage some later solutions and to allow SQL queries etc. Here is the related Data Model for the EF60 DB2 database.
+This document shows the amount of different data we captured and stored in the two parallel PROST Part Info Databases.
 Here is another document that may explain How big is PROST?

 PROST became extremely integrated with downstream applications.
-Nearly every application downstream tapped into PROST in order to use the data in the PROST databases.
+Nearly every application downstream tapped into PROST to use the data in the PROST databases.